 - Allen, Louise.
 Debut novel (Allen & Unwin) – shortlisted for the 2014 City of Fremantle—TAG Hungerford Award.

-- Bishop, Stephanie. a new novel (Hachette)
+- Bishop, Stephanie.
+Untitled as yet (Hachette)

 - Foster, Elizabeth.
 Esme’s Wish (Odyssey Books)